msv-lab/angelix/README.md

 Each output id corresponds to a list of values, since an expression can be evaluated multiple times during the test execution.

 If expected outputs for a passing test case are not given, they are extracted automatically from the test executions.
-Expected outputs for failing test cases can be obtained from a golden version (it must be instrumented accordingly).
+Expected outputs for failing test cases can be extracted from a golden version (it must be instrumented accordingly).

 ## Known issues ##